What to Do When a High-Level Executive Leaves

-It’s crucial that you and your HR team assess the risks this employee may pose.
-Your IT team can then get to work changing passwords, deleting accounts, and more.
-Here are just a few key things you need to revoke access to immediately:
+Assess the risks the key employee may pose.
+Your IT department will get to work changing passwords, deleting accounts, etc. These are some crucial company parts you need to revoke access to:

 - Email accounts